DIY Wasp Control: What Works and What Doesn’t

 Incomplete Treatments

-Killing a few wasps without eliminating the nest can:
+Killing a few wasps without eliminating the nest can scatter the colony, cause them to relocate nearby, and increase activity around your home.

 Repeated Disturbance